| Modeling the Nonlinar Vibrations of Strings In the previous

 the initial elongation (or stretching).
 In this case the points of the string

 move only in the y direction (i.e., perpendicular to the string).
+However, in real instruments such components are also present

 in the sound that cannot be modeled by linear theory.
 For example, the metallic